-There exists a myriad of challenges along the HIV treatment cascade including stigma, distant health facilities, lack of access to health information and knowledge on service location points and personal attributes like forgetfulness leading to poor adherence for those on treatment.
+There exists a myriad of challenges along the HIV treatment cascade including stigma, distant health facilities, lack of access to health information and knowledge on service location points, and personal attributes like forgetfulness leading to poor adherence for those on treatment.

-The Medical Concierge Group (TMCG) a private digital health company headquartered in Kampala-Uganda has for the past 7 years built a track record of integrating digital tools and interventions along the HIV/AIDS treatment cascade and a few use cases are highlighted.
+The Medical Concierge Group (TMCG) a private digital health company headquartered in Kampala-Uganda has for the past 7 years building a track record of integrating digital tools and interventions along the HIV/AIDS treatment cascade and a few use cases are highlighted.

-To drive demand for HIV testing so as to increase proportions of HIV positives that know their status, TMCG operates a 24/7 medical call centre that coordinates referrals and linkages to health facilities for HIV testing.
+To drive demand for HIV testing so as to increase proportions of HIV positives that know their status, TMCG operates a 24/7 medical call center that coordinates referrals and linkages to health facilities for HIV testing.